Skillz4Killz/gamer-deno/docs/docs/theme-reco/verification.md

 - ✅ Edited every "necessary" channels on your server to prevent viewing the channel if the user has the Verify role.
   - ✅ Whenever new channels are created, they will also be automatically updated to prevent new users from seeing them.
 A lot of bot's don't take this into consideration but Gamer does!
 We make sure that you don't need to be manually updating channels in the future.

-<Note type="note">This is why we recommend giving Gamer Admin perms before using this command.
+> This is why we recommend giving Gamer Admin perms before using this command.
 You can remove it again once it is done.
-This allows Gamer to edit all channels.</Note>
+This allows Gamer to edit all channels.

 - ✅ Setup a pretty basic embed message inside the #verify-here channel that will welcome users and then tell them to begin by typing .verify
 - ✅ Setup a pretty custom first message response.
 This message is sent in the channel that is created whenever a user uses the .verify command.